 - The Last of These Is Not Like the Others: Happens twice in the Jury of the Damned.
-First, Richard Nixon, who, in contrast with the others, isn't dead yet.
-Second, all jury members have done criminal deeds that are legally punishable: Benedict Arnold (treason), Lizzie Borden (parenticide), Richard Nixon (surveillance spying, lying under presidential oath, obstructing justice,...), John Wilkes Booth (murder), Blackbeard (piracy), John Dillinger (robbery).
-However, the '75 Philadelphia Flyers are only there for being a famously mean team.
+First, Richard Nixon, who, in contrast with the others, was still alive at the time of the show's premiere note .
+Second, all jury members have done criminal deeds that are legally punishable: Benedict Arnold (treason), Lizzie Borden (murder), Richard Nixon (surveillance spying, lying under Presidential oath, obstructing justice), John Wilkes Booth (murder), Blackbeard (piracy), John Dillinger (armed robbery).
+However, the 1976 Philadelphia Flyers are only there for being a famously brutal hockey team.

 - Looks Like Orlok: One of the vampires in Burns' lair.

 - Loophole Abuse: Homer figured out the devil wouldn't be allowed to collect his soul until he finishes eating the donut.
 Of course, Homer being Homer, he wouldn't make the Devil wait a lot.
 Then, Marge produced evidence Homer had previously given her his soul, preventing the Devil from collecting it.